Home health physical therapy is a key component in improving older adults’ quality of life and maintaining independence.

 To qualify for home health, your physician must certify that you are homebound.
 This means that you have trouble leaving your home without the help of another person or without the help of assistive devices like a wheelchair or cane.
 Being homebound can make it difficult to go to a doctor’s office or clinic to receive care.

-The care that a home health physical therapist provides is highly personalized and focuses on meeting the patient’s specific health care goals.
+The care that a home health physical therapist provides is highly personalized and focused on meeting the patient’s specific health care goals.

 It’s important to recognize that medication is not the only option available to treat pain.
 While there is no one-size-fits-all solution, improving mobility can help greatly with long-term pain management.

-Home health physical therapists can work with patients to introduce small movements and exercises to strengthen joints, helping to alleviate muscle strain, increase mobility and reduce pain.
+Home health physical therapists can work with patients to introduce small movements and exercises to strengthen joints.
+This helps to alleviate muscle strain, increase mobility and reduce pain.
 Home health physical therapists can also recommend the use of adaptive devices, such as a walker or cane, to help alleviate some common causes of pain.

 The risk of falls can increase as we age for a variety of reasons: a loss in muscle mass, living with chronic conditions and even certain medications.
 Home health physical therapists can provide exercises that help improve your strength and balance, reducing the risk of falls.

 There are also many factors within the home, such as loose rugs, cluttered floors or low hanging cords, that can increase the risk of falls.
-Home health physical therapists work with you to identify the fall risks in your home and offer solutions to improve your home environment to reduce these risks.
+Home health physical therapists work with you to identify the fall risks in your home.
+They can offer solutions to improve your home environment to reduce these risks.

 Patient education is a critical component of home health care.
 Home health physical therapists will work closely with you to help you understand your treatment, guide you through exercises and provide helpful tips on how to self-manage your rehabilitation.

-No matter what your specific health care goals are, home health physical therapy care teams strive to help patients regain their independence and stay in their homes longer.
-Through personalized care, home health physical therapists and physical therapy assistants help create a safe environment and give you the resources you need to maintain your independence and improve quality of life.
+No matter what your specific health care goals are, home health physical therapy care teams strive to help patients regain their independence.
+Then, patients can stay in their homes longer.
+Through personalized care, home health physical therapists and physical therapy assistants help create a safe environment.
+They give you the resources you need to maintain your independence and improve quality of life.

 If you think you would benefit from home health physical therapy, talk to your physician about getting a referral.
 To learn more about Enhabit’s home health services, click here.